pgonzalezalv/lingi2401-report/report.md

 Today I went to the [Open Source strategy for software development][2401] class.

 We have to choose an open source project we which to contribute to.
 The teacher, Lionel Dricot, told us to work preferably on something we like and use.
-I was thinking of working on the [Anki project](https://apps.ankiweb.net/), which I use a lot for my studies.
+I was thinking of working on the [Anki project][anki-web], which I use a lot for my studies.
 They have two repos on GitHub:

 * for [desktop computers][anki-desktop];
 * for [Android devices][ankidroid].